wigging/gray-scott/README.md

 ## Governing equations

-The Gray-Scott model represents the following irreversible reactions where *P* is an inert product:
+The Gray-Scott model represents the following irreversible reactions where $P$ is an inert product:

 ```math
 \begin{align}